Frequently Asked Questions...

 How do I know if the centre is right for my child?

 Families all have different needs for their lifestyles and are looking for different things being offered from their child care service.
 The best way to know if a centre is the right fit for your child and family is to make a visit.
-You do not need to book a time to visit the centre, however, it is best to come after 10am in the morning and before 3pm in the afternoon.
+We do ask that you please contact the centre to arrange a time that suits both parties.
 The reason for this is that while we would like to commit to showing you around our services, we must give priority each day to settling and talking to the children who are enrolled before their parents leave and when they are picking up.
 This is a big part of our ongoing relationships with our children and their parents and we do not wish to unsettle these children either.

 When you do visit, you need to gain a feel for the atmosphere, how children interact with the staff, the tone of the settling, the relationships on display between staff and children and staff themselves.
 Are they friendly and approachable, willing to share information, do the children appear relaxed in the environment???
 Ask friends for their opinion, do you know others who use the service?
 You will gain a good parent instinct about a centre simply by being inside it.